niplav/site/notes.md

 outline.
 If an article is opened a second time, it can be discarded.
 Lists can also be ignored.

-This method results in a corpus of considerable size.
-(TODO: how much text?)
+This method results in a corpus of considerable size.<!--(TODO: how much text?)-->

 Approach Anxiety
 ----------------